States of Venezuela: Historical states

 Prior to the Federal War (1859-1863), the country was divided into provinces rather than states (see Provinces of Venezuela).
 The victorious forces were supposed to grant more autonomy to the individual states, but this was not implemented.

 From 1863 to the early 1900s there were numerous territorial changes, including the merger and splitting of states, but from then until the 1990s the states were left unchanged.
 States that existed during this time included Guzmán Blanco State (1873–1889).
 Originally a renamed Aragua State, in 1881 the states of Miranda, Guárico, Nueva Esparta and the Vargas department of the Federal District were merged into the state.
 This was part of a territorial reorganisation reducing the number of states from 20 to 9, which was reversed in 1901.

 The 1990s saw the creation of three new states: Delta Amacuro (1991), Amazonas (1994), and Vargas (1998, renamed La Guaira in 2019).

 Proposed states

 On 5 December 2023, following a referendum held two days earlier, Venezuelan president Nicolás Maduro published a new map showing the claimed region of Guayana Esequiba as part of Venezuela.
 He urged legislators to create a law which would establish a new state covering the disputed region.
-The Venezuelan referendum on annexing the area led to a diplomatic crisis between the two countries.
+The Venezuelan referendum on annexing the area led to a diplomatic crisis with Guyana.